 Lyn is a regular vocal soloist in the Blue Mountains and is actively involved in church music, choral direction (Leura Singers) and private and school music tuition.

 Lyn combines skill, humour and kindness to teach others how to love music for life.

 B.A.( Mus), A.Mus.A., L.Mus.A., Ph.D

 Finn is a piano teacher specialising in Baroque harpsichord repertoire.
 At Bard College, in Upstate New York, Finn studied piano with German Diez and harpsichord with Dr. Fred Hammond.
 During this period, he has given recitals as both an accompanist and soloist, including a performance with the American Symphony Orchestra under the baton of Leon Botstein.
 Since arriving in Sydney in 2000, Finn has completed research at UNSW concerning musical aesthetics and psychophysics, and continues to perform, compose and write about music.
 Lessons are centred around exam and recital preparation, and focus on theory, fingering, technique, interpretation, and memorization.
 Students perform works at the end of the year at a student recital held at the conservatorium.
-Ensemble opportunities are currently available, and students are encouraged to take up projects in chamber music and accompaniment.
 Click here to see Finn’s composition portfolio.
-Contact details: Email – email@example.com, Tel – 0449231285.
+Contact details: Email – firstname.lastname@example.org, Tel – 0449231285.

 Jessica Randall - Violin, Viola & Nyckelharpa (folk harp)

 Jess first picked up a violin at the age of 3.
 She didn’t really know what it was meant to do but when she heard those lovely crunching sounds she was hooked for life.